 Again, this year ACM WiSec continues the effort pioneered in 2017, towards supporting greater “reproducibility” in mobile and wireless security experimental research.
 The goal of this process is to increase the impact of mobile and wireless security research, enable dissemination of research results, code and experimental setups, and to enable the research community to build on prior experimental results.
 We recognize papers whose experimental results were replicated by an independent committee and provide a “replicability label” accordance to the terminology defined by ACM.

-Authors of accepted papers can participate in this voluntary process by submitting supporting evidence of their experiments’ replicability.
-Authors are encouraged to plan ahead when running their experiments, in order to minimise the overhead of applying for this label.
+Authors of accepted papers can participate in this voluntary process by submitting supporting evidence of their experiments’ replicability, following the instructions below.
+Authors are encouraged to plan ahead when running their experiments, in order to minimize the overhead of applying for this label.

 If the committee can verify that all relevant data sets were included and the graphs/tables can be regenerated based on this, the committee will grant a replicability label and also provide a report on the regeneration process.